chemengage/automated-healthcare/README.md

 4. cd into `src/` and run command `python main.py` or `python3 main.py`, app will take up to a minute to load models and launch
 5. Find the public IPv4 address of the instance
 6. Open a web browser and enter `"IPv4 address of instance":8000/images` to access the web UI

+### Launch containerized FastAPI app with Docker on EC2 or locally
+1. Ensure Docker is installed.
+If not, download [here](https://www.docker.com/)
+2. Ensure you are in the root folder of the repo
+3. Build Docker image from Dockerfile `docker build -t "image name" .`
+4. Will take awhile.
+Image will be ~5 GB
+5. Build and run Docker container
+    1. If your setup has GPUs run command `docker run --gpus all --rm --name contain_this -p 8000:8000 "image name"`
+    2. To run on CPU run command `docker run --rm --name contain_this -p 8000:8000 "image name"`
+6. Open a web browser and enter `"IPv4 address of instance":8000/images` if on EC2 or `localhost:8000/images`

 ## Data Lineage
 The following chart shows how we envisioned data to propagate in our machine learning pipeline.